-Men must not exchange messes, lockers or sleeping billets.
+Ratings must not exchange messes, lockers or sleeping billets.

-A man should know the names of and be able to identify all officers in his ship.
-In large shore establishments it is sufficient for him to know the Captain, Executive Officer, Senior Training Officers and his own Divi-sional Officer.
+A rating should know the names of and be able to identify all officers in his ship.
+In large shore establishments it is sufficient for him to know the Captain, Executive Officer, Senior Training Officers and his own Divisional Officer.

-All men must off caps before entering any Officers' or Petty Officers' mess.
+All ratings must off caps before entering any Officers' or Petty Officers' mess.

-All men in vicinity of rounds must stand to attention when "Still for rounds" is piped or sounded on a bugle.
+All ratings in vicinity of rounds must stand to attention when "Still for rounds" is piped or sounded on a bugle.

-Men are not allowed to borrow, loan, sell any issue gear, and must wear issue clothing at all times.
+Ratings are not allowed to borrow, loan, or sell any issue gear, and must wear issue clothing at all times.

-he has a justifiable complaint to lodge.
+Any rating is entitled to complain providing he has a justifiable complaint to lodge.